jorop/landscaping-docs/docs/settings.md

 ## World Partition Max Landscape Size

-The maximum size of a created Landscape in World Partition.
+The maximum size of a created Landscape of World Partition or single Landscape imports in meter.
 If the size of a single Landscape exceeds this size, it will be split, and multiple Landscape Actors are created in the level.
-This is the size of the resulting Landscape in Unreal engine, not the max size or resolution of a source file (like GeoTiff, etc.).
+This is the size of the resulting Landscape in Unreal Engine, not the max size or resolution of a source file (like GeoTiff, etc.).
 E.g. a value of 32768 will import landscapes with maximum 32 km length or width.
 32768 will need at least 128 GB of RAM.

-> The World Partition Max Landscape Size defaults to `8192`.
+> The World Partition Max Landscape Size defaults to `8192` meter.
 > Edit Layers can only be activated if the value is `16384` or below.

 Tip: you can type aritmetic expressions into the input box like `8192*2` or `8192/2`